Analyticdav/simple_shell/README.md

 # ALX Simple Shell project
+## The project consist of 6 mandatory task and 11 advanced task